Cartoon Characters From The '50s And '60s: Which Was Your Fave?

 Jonny Quest was a cartoon character that was inspired by early radio programs.
 The concept of the popular cartoon was, by far, ahead of its time.
 Jonny Quest was the cartoon introduction to the concept of the science fiction genre, not to mention that there was an ethnicity other than America had known on television programming.
-There was even a pet, dog on the show, which was a huge draw for viewers.
-Hanna-Barbara had seemingly just sealed the deal on the (cartoon) concept.
+There was even a pet dog on the show, Bandit, who was a huge draw for young viewers.

 Underdog was a cartoon crime fighting hero.
 To the general and unassuming public he was a humble and lowly shoeshine boy.
 Most of the Underdog episodes included scenarios that involved his one and only true love, Polly Purebred, being in distress.
 He never failed to come to her rescue, which made him a hero to all!

-Top Cat was a yellow cat and the leader of a gang of street cats who wore a purple hat and vest.
+Top Cat was a yellow cat who was the leader of a gang of street cats and wore a purple hat and vest.
 The show only featured 30 episodes and ran on television from 1961 until 1962 on ABC.